![]() |

 On December 24th, they're even displayed in the regular bento section like in the photo above.

-It seems to be shifting from how to spend Christmas to what to eat, which is a bit of a relief.
+It seems the focus is shifting from how to spend Christmas to what to eat, which made me feel a little relieved.

-You can't finish a whole cake in one go, and if you wrap it up and put it in the fridge for the next day, it's just sad by the early morning of the 25th.
+You can't finish a whole cake in one go, and if you wrap it and put it in the fridge, it's just sad by the early morning of the 25th.

-Since the 25th is Christmas Day itself, it's probably sad to see the cake missing pieces somewhere.
+Since the 25th is Christmas Day itself, seeing the cake missing pieces is probably sad.
 And that cake, so beautifully decorated, just looks utterly decayed sitting on the plate.
-It makes you think, “Wow, yesterday, the 24th, already makes it look this stale by the morning of the 25th...”
+It makes you freeze in place, thinking, “So yesterday, the 24th, is already this stale by the morning of the 25th...”

 Finding yesterday's cake looking old and sad first thing on the 25th makes me wonder... maybe Christmas was really on the 24th?

-It's only one day, but why did we pour our whole month's worth of effort into Christmas?
+It's just one day, but why did we pour our whole month's worth of effort into Christmas?

 The 24th, just a few hours ago, was so beautiful, but by the morning of the 25th, the 24th is already old.